Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

     ![Create webhook](../../Assets/Screenshots/Webhooks/Webhooks/CreateWebhook.png "[Create webhook]")

 2. Enter the class name / data model to be used for the webhook in the *Fully qualified class name* field.
 To get the names, see the data models under *Dev Tools > API > Tab DATA MODELS* for reference.
-Use the data model that contain the entities you want to send with a webhook.
+Use the data model that contains the entities you want to send with a webhook.
 Copy the desired data model names and replace the dots with slashes.
 See the following examples:
     - Actindo\Modules\Actindo\Channels\Models\Offer
     - Actindo\Modules\Actindo\Channels\Models\Order
     - Actindo\Modules\Actindo\Channels\Models\Shipment

+[comment]: <> (Stimmt das?
+The fully qualified class names are derived from the data models.
+For a complete list of the data models, go to...)

+[comment]: <> (Tabelle: Data model - Fully qualified class name)

 3. Enter the URL of the message recipient in the *URL* field.